-In this study, Regression Analysis is used to observe the impact of factors on income inequality.
+The multiple regression model will be used to observe the impact of factors on income inequality.
 This study used the following model to determine the macroeconomic, demographic and political economy determinants of income inequality.
 In this model GDP per capita, manufacture, inflation, unemployment and capital formation are used as macroeconomic factors.
 Also, this study is used the education expenditure and labour force as a demographic factor and Corruption Perception Index as a political economy factor.